ChirikjianLab/realcontainerimagination/index.md

 # Introductory Video

 # Supplementary Videos
-These videos are supplementary videos for RA-L (ICRA 2021) Submission.
+These following videos are supplementary videos for RA-L (ICRA 2021) Submission.

-Here we show the set of video demos for open container classifiation and autonomous pouring.
-The first video of each set is detailed with explanation.
+Here we show video demos for open container classifiation (Sec.
+I) and autonomous pouring (Sec.
+II).
+The first video of each section is detailed with explanation.

-The simulation videos are outputed from the Pybullet visualization.
-The time for the simulation is in terms of the video duration, i.e., 8x means video playing in 8x speed.
-The reported duration for open containability imagination and pouring imagination in the paper is evaluated without visualization.
+The simulation videos are outputted from the Pybullet visualization.
+8x means that the simulation video is played at 8x speed.
+However, the duration of the simulation video is different from the reported duration for open containability imagination and pouring imagination in the paper.
+The reported durations in the paper is evaluated without visualization in Pybullet.

 ## Open Containability Imagination Demo